Khuja2001/Khuja2001/README.md

 - 👋 Hi, I’m Khuja
 - 👀 I am interested in programming in Java and Kotlin
 - 🌱 I am currently studying the Java backend using Spring Boot
-- 📫 You can contact me via email - husniddinkhuja79@gmail.com or Whatsapp with a number +992988821107
+- 📫 You can contact me via email - husniddinkhuja79@gmail.com or Whatsapp and Telegram with a number +992988821107